 - 1. Only items reflected on the Agenda and the Information Statement will be voted upon.
-No resolution that is not in the Agenda will be voted on. - Voting shall be by balloting or poll at all shareholders' meetings.
+No resolution that is not in the Agenda will be voted on. - 2.
+Voting shall be by balloting or poll at all shareholders' meetings.
 Shareholders who did not submit proxies before the meeting but will be present at the meeting will be given ballots upon registration.
 For proxies submitted prior to the meeting, the designated proxy was provided with ballots for casting in accordance with the stockholders' instructions, as indicated in the proxy. - 3.
-Cumulative voting may be adopted in the election of directors as allowed by the Corporation Code of the Philippines.
-On this basis, each registered stockholder as of 28 March 2018 may vote the number of shares registered in his name for each of the nine (9) directors to be elected; or he may multiply the number of shares registered in his name by nine (9), the number of the Company's directors as provided in its Articles of Incorporation, and cast the total of such votes for one (1) director.
-A stockholder may also distribute his votes among some or all of the nine (9) directors to be elected. - 4.
 Validation of proxies shall be undertaken by a special committee designated by the Board for the validation of proxies.
-For the 2018 AGM, SGV, the Company's independent external auditor shall work with the special committee, to in reviewing the tabulation proxies. - 5.
+For the Special Stockholders' Meeting, SGV, the Company's independent external auditor shall work with the special committee, to in reviewing the tabulation proxies. - 4.
 Voting results for each item on the agenda shall be announced during the meeting and shall be made publicly available immediately.

-Stockholders as of 28 March 2018 may vote at the Annual General Stockholders' Meeting on 28 May 2018.
+Stockholders as of 11 September 2018 may vote at the Special Stockholders' Meeting on 9 October 2018.
 Stockholders have the right to vote in person or by proxy.